MARKET SNAPSHOT: Dow Industrials See 100-point Climb As Banks, Health-care Stocks Rally

 Continue Reading Below

-U.S. stock benchmarks on Tuesday afternoon carved out a series of intraday records, putting the S&P 500 and Nasdaq in position to register a sixth straight gain for 2018--its longest such streak starting a year since 1999.
+U.S. stock benchmarks on Tuesday afternoon carved out a series of intraday records, putting the S&P 500 and Nasdaq in position to register a sixth straight gain for 2018--its longest such streak starting a year since 2010 and last year, respectively.

 What are stock benchmarks doing?